Program

 Markus Wartiovaara, Hanken School of Economics

-Mayor Karin Wanngård, City of Stockholm
+Mayor Karin Wanngård (S), City of Stockholm

 Happy Progress